-Dorcas H. Thille
+Dorcas H. Thille Director since 1986

-Ms. Thille owns and operates the J.K.
+Ms. Thille age 86, owns and operates the J.K.
 Thille Ranches, a 280-acre farm on which avocados, lemons and vegetables have been grown since 1949.
 She is a former member of the board of the Saticoy Lemon Association, as well as a former member of the Agricultural Issues Center of the University of California.
 She served on the board of the Agricultural Council of California and as chairman of the board.
 In addition, she served on the University of California President's Advisory Commission.